I am a veteran homeschool mom who educated my two

 In December 2009, I returned to

-college with my homeschooled daughter, Shelly, and earned
+college at Oklahoma State University, along with my homeschooled daughter, Shelly, and earned

 my Bachelor's of Science degree in Journalism.
 Afterwards, I spent several years writing curriculum and magazine articles.

-Today, I am semi-retired (I need a new photo - much gray hair now!), however, I continue to be involved in education by teaching part time at Cornerstone Tutorial Center.
-I also continue to write, although I spend more time writing fiction than curriculum.
-I am currently working on a children's historical fiction picture book and a cozy mystery.
+Today, I am semi-retired (I need a new photo - much gray hair now and some added weight - sigh!), however, I continue to be involved in education by teaching part time at Cornerstone Tutorial Center.
+I also continue to write, both fiction and educational curriculum.
 When